You can and should raise an expedite request if your EAD is pending and you are on the verge of losing your job.

 USCIS officer may contact you by email to submit further evidence of your situation.

 Once you raise your EAD-expedite request, USCIS creates a case and sends it to the USCIS service center where it is currently pending.
-You can see the case updates on case status website as:
+You can see the case updates on the case status website as:

 On April 12 we sent a response to your request to have your case expedited, referral number XXXX,

 On April 12 your request to have your case expedited, referral number XXXX, was completed.

-If officer wants more information, you will receive an email from USCIS case officer.
+If the officer wants more information, you will receive an email from the USCIS case officer.
 This email will have this text:

 NOTE: Please include the receipt number and ATTN: xxxx in the subject line of your e-mail.